Water saving tips at home

 If the pool water level on the outside of the bucket is lower than the water level mark on the inside of the bucket, it is possible you have a leak.
 Perform the test again to confirm this.

-For best results, make sure you don’t use the swimming pool during the 24-hour test (because splashing might confuse the results).
+For best results, make sure you don’t use the swimming pool during the 24 hour test as splashing might confuse the results.
 Avoid doing the test of very windy days.

 Water meters can help detect water leaks on your property.
 For more information about checking for leaks see Water leaks

 For more ideas on how to save water in and around the home, visit the Blue House website.